Cultural Diversity in The Workplace: What it is, Why it’s Important, and How to Get Started

 Conversely, don’t forget to celebrate wins.
 In the example above, while it’s appropriate to discuss where you fell short, it’s also important to highlight how well you did with Black History Month.
 Remind your employees that although you’ve stumbled, you’re still heading in the right direction.

-What is Cultural Diversity Training
+Measuring Cultural Diversity

 Work with Terryberry